-- The School District is financially stable, and the economy continues to improve.
-General fund revenues from the State of Georgia increased 2.68% from the prior year and property tax revenues showed an increase of 12.66% from the prior year.
-The School District's operating millage for fiscal year 2019 was 18.50, which produced approximately \$2.2 million in tax revenue per mill.
-The gross tax digest has grown at 32.7% over the last five years, which has helped to increase our fund balances to a comfortable level.
-The general fund had an unassigned fund balance of \$24.2 million at June 30, 2019, which is an increase of about \$6.1 million from the prior year.
+- The School District's operating millage for fiscal year 2020 was 18.50, which produced approximately \$2.3 million in tax revenue per mill.
+The gross tax digest has grown at 41.66% over the last five years, which has helped to increase our fund balances to a comfortable level.
+The general fund had an unassigned fund balance of \$32.4 million at June 30, 2020, which is an increase of about \$8.2 million from the prior year.
 This increase in general fund balance was primarily attributable to these increased revenues.
-The School District will attempt to maintain adequate balances to shield the School District from the adverse effect of economic fluctuations. - The School District continues to grow with an average increase of over 200 students per year over the last 5 years.
-The School District is currently constructing a new high school and in fiscal year 2020 will break ground on an expansion of Westside Middle School to accommodate for growth.
-The School District plans to fund the additional capital outlays with the one percent local sales tax revenue, general obligation bonds, and state capital outlay grants. - In fiscal year 2020, the cost of the employer portion of TRS pension increased from 20.9% of employee salary to 21.14% resulting in an additional \$3.5 million of contributions.
-Health insurance premiums for certified and non-certified employees is expected to be stable at \$945 per employee per month.
-In spite of these hardships, the School District plans to add numerous teaching positions due to growth and add additional support positions for our teachers. - Property taxes should increase due to reassessments, new residential housing projects and a rise in commercial construction.
+The School District will attempt to maintain adequate balances to shield the School District from the adverse effect of economic fluctuations. - The School District continues to grow with an average increase of over 350 students per year over the last 5 years.
+The School District opened the new high school (BASA) and broke ground on an expansion of Westside Middle School to accommodate for growth.
+The School District plans to fund the additional capital outlays with the one percent local sales tax revenue, general obligation bonds, and state capital outlay grants. - In fiscal year 2021, the cost of the employer portion of TRS pension decreased from 21.14% of employee salary to 19.06% resulting in a reduction of \$1.5 million of employer contributions.
+Health insurance premiums for certified and non-certified employees is expected to be stable at \$945.00 per employee per month.
+The School District plans to add numerous teaching positions due to growth and add additional support positions for our teachers. - Property taxes should increase due to reassessments, new residential housing projects and a rise in commercial construction.

-In light of these challenges and opportunities, the School District will continue to be a good steward of tax dollars while providing a quality educational opportunity.
+In light of these challenges and opportunities, the School District will continue to be a good steward providing a quality educational opportunity.